A list of the documents posted to the website for the current week.

 The change was implemented on 02/23/2012, so the correct member will be found when the Medicare ID is submitted on any 837P COBA files received on or after this day.

 We apologize for any inconvenience and ask providers to resubmit any claims that denied due to this issue.
-If you are submitting the claim directly to Xerox, the subscriber must be the 7-digit card ID or the 9-digit SSN; the Medicare ID will only be used to find the correct client when the claim comes directly from COBA.
+If you are submitting the claim directly to Xerox, the subscriber must be the 7-digit card ID or the 9-digit SSN; the Medicare ID will only be used to find the correct member when the claim comes directly from COBA.

 This issue did not affect 837I COBA crossover claims.